imgauransh/WebD-Menu/README.md

-# WebD-Menu
-Fancy menu created using HTML, CSS and JavaScript
+This is a prototype page made using HTML, CSS and JavaScript.
+All the files used are available in this repository.